 Can the Vaquita be Saved?

-Yes!
+We think so!
 Unlike some endangered species that have no place left to live in the wild, the vaquita’s home in the Gulf of California is clean and healthy.
 The only real problem is the gillnets that entangle and kill vaquitas there.
 If the fishing practices can be modified to be 'vaquita-safe' in the small area where they live, the species will likely recover.
-However, gillnets need to be eliminated in the species' range, and capturing at least some individuals may be the only way to prevent extinction in the next year or two.
-With your help, we can save still the vaquita!!
+However, gillnets need to be eliminated in the species' range.
+With your help, we still have a small chance to save the vaquita!!

 The vaquita occupies a very limited range in the northern Gulf of California (Sea of Cortez), just south of the mouth of the Colorado River.
 It can be found just a short drive from San Diego and Tijuana.

 Photos taken under permit (Oficio No. DR/488/08 from the Comisión Nacional de Áreas Naturale Protegidas (CONANP/Secretaría del Medio Ambiente y Recursos Naturales (SEMARNAT), within a natural protected area subject to special management and decreed as such by the Mexican Government.
 This work was made possible thanks to the collaboration and support of the Coordinador de Investigación y Conservación de Mamíferos Marinos at the Instituto Nacional de Ecología (INE).